No matter what time of year you travel, Antarctica is cold.

 The key characteristics to look out for are: Water resistant, wind resistant, sun protective, and a fleece inner material with a quick-drying polyester outer layer for warmth.

 The best option in terms of warmth and weather proofing is the Arc’teryx Kappa Pants.
-If you just want a good waterproof outer layer without the extra warmth then some great options include North Face Resolve, Montane terra and the Helly Hanson Packable pants.
+If you just want a good waterproof outer layer without the extra warmth then some great options include North Face Resolve, Fjallraven and the Helly Hanson Packable pants.

 Antarctica Clothing You Should Avoid On Your Trip